President of Singapore: Salary and entitlements

 The Parliament of Singapore is required to provide a civil list for the maintenance of the president, and it does so by way of the Civil List and Gratuity Act.
 With effect from 17 February 2012, the sum under Class I of the list, which includes the president's personal pay ($1,568,900, known by the British term the "privy purse"), an entertainment allowance ($73,000) and an allowance for an acting president ($4,500), is $1,646,400.
 The privy purse was reduced from $4,267,500 after the president accepted the Ministerial Salaries Review Committee's recommendations on the matter.

 The salaries for the president's personal staff (Class II) amount to $4,532,400.
-Speaking in Parliament on 10 March 2011, Minister for Finance Tharman Shanmugaratnam explained that this sum was to cater for the salaries of an additional staff officer to support the work of the Council of Presidential Advisers, and a butler manager; and to meet higher variable staff salary payments due to the nation's strong economic growth.
+Speaking in Parliament on 10 March 2011, finance minister Tharman Shanmugaratnam explained that this sum was to cater for the salaries of an additional staff officer to support the work of the Council of Presidential Advisers, and a butler manager; and to meet higher variable staff salary payments due to the nation's strong economic growth.
 The allowance for the Istana's household expenses (Class III) is $2,762,308, an increase from $694,000.
 This allowance is used to cover the maintenance of the Istana, vehicles, utilities and other supplies, as well as for ceremonies and celebrations.
 The increase was to cater for higher expenses for maintaining computer systems, buildings and land, and to account for inflation.

 Class IV expenses for "special services" are $550,000.
 In previous years, this sum was used to cover various expenses such as the cost of replacing state cars and installing a new document repository.
 Overall, the current civil list of $9,491,100 represents a decrease of about 18% from the sum for the past fiscal year of $11,605,000.